The G2 Urban Carry is a uniquely designed holster to comfortably carry your concealed firearm with any outfit for nearly any situation.

 No, we don’t recommend that as it will be difficult to draw the firearm.
 The guide meant to funnel the gun up will end up locking it in place if the gun is resting below it.

 No. Technically you can but we don’t recommend it as the gun will sit too high, the flap may not close and it will be uncomfortable when you move around and especially when you sit.

 Yes, with the correct size holster the entire rig will rest on or below the bend-point of your body.
 As you sit the holster moves parallel to your body and the firearm rest on your leg just below your waist.

 Yes, the guide in the G2 helps considerably with this.
-It is not as smooth as if you are standing but in most cases it is easier and much faster than getting your phone out of your pocket.
+It is not as smooth as if you are standing but in most cases, it is easier and much faster than getting your phone out of your pocket.

 Yes.
-The two handed draw takes seconds to achieve the first time, the one handed draw takes minutes.
+The two-handed draw takes seconds to achieve the first time, the one-handed draw takes minutes.
 We recommend spending some time practicing both with an unloaded weapon when you first receive the holster.

-No but it is strongly recommended.
+No, but it is strongly recommended.
 A solid gun belt will keep the holster pressed firmly up to your body and will give good support when drawing the weapon.
 In short, it is more comfortable and is easier to draw.

-No but if you want to make sure it last a long time we recommend treating it from time to time with leather conditioner.
+No, but if you want to make sure it lasts a long time we recommend treating it from time to time with leather conditioner.
 If you use some conditioner before first use it helps break in the leather even faster making it softer for the first use.
 If you use any conditioner on it 1-3 times a year it will keep it healthy and fresh.
 If you sweat extensively then we recommend using some leather conditioner more frequently to keep the salts from your sweat off the leather.